tehmoon/cryptocli/README.md

 Usage of cryptocli [options] -- <module> [options] -- <module> [options] -- ...
       --std   Read from stdin and writes to stdout instead of setting both modules List of all modules:
-  gzip: Gzip compress
-  lower: Lowercase all ascii characters
-  stdin: Reads from stdin
+  tcp: Connects to TCP
+  tcp-server: Listens TCP and wait for a single connection to complete
+  file: Reads from a file or write to a file.
+  http: Connects to an HTTP webserver
   stdout: Writes to stdout
-  tcp-server: Listens TCP and wait for a single connection to complete
   upper: Uppercase all ascii characters
-  tcp: Connects to TCP
-  file: Reads from a file or write to a file.
+  base64: Base64 decode or encode
+  http-server: Create an http web webserver
+  stdin: Reads from stdin
   gunzip: Gunzip de-compress
   hex: Hex de-compress
-  http: Connects to an HTTP webserver
-  http-server: Create an http web webserver
   s3: Downloads or uploads a file from s3
+  gzip: Gzip compress
+  lower: Lowercase all ascii characters
 ```

 ## Design